Frenkel's entropy-exchange mechanism in monodisperse, nearly hard-sphere colloids: minimal perturbations to access fluid-crystal coexistence: Results and discussion

-{Crystal seeding in our simulations undoubtedly perturbs metastability and facilitates phase separation.
-We thus next tested whether hardness perturbation alone, with zero crystal seeding, can perturb the system out of the metastable state.
-This would provide a demonstration of Frenkel's mechanistic model of phase separation in monodisperse, purely-repulsive hard spheres, where short-range vibrational entropy is increased by minimally perturbed hardness.} We deliberately focus on the very-hard particle regime, avoiding other mechanistic triggers of shifted phase separation induced by pronounced softness \cite{hermes2011nucleation, filion2011simulation, tateno2019influence, fiorucci2020effect, gispen2024finding}.
+To isolate the effect of hardness, we next tested whether increasing \(V_0\) alone---without any crystal seeding---could destabilize the metastable state.
+This test provides a direct demonstration of Frenkel’s mechanistic model of phase separation in monodisperse, purely repulsive hard spheres, wherein short-range vibrational entropy increases with minimal perturbation of particle hardness.
+We focused on the very-hard regime to exclude mechanisms associated with soft-particle phase shifts \citep{hermes2011nucleation,filion2011simulation,tateno2019influence,fiorucci2020effect,gispen2024finding}.

-To test this idea, we performed additional simulations with 0\% crystal seeding, preparing samples directly on the metastable lines.
-We compared phase behavior of our very hard ($6kT$, $B_2^*=0.985$) to our hardest ($60kT$, $B_2^*=0.995$) spheres.
-We found spontaneous phase separation at $\phi \geq 0.54$ for $6kT$ (\textbf{Figure \ref{fig:panel_0seed_6kT}}) and at $\phi \geq 0.535$ for $60kT$ (\textbf{Figure \ref{fig:panel_0seed_60kT}}).
-Eliminating crystal seeding reduced the observed range of phase separation, but holding 0\% seeding, increased hardness expanded the observed phase separation range. {It is gratifying to observe spontaneous, equilibrium phase separation in a colloidal simulation with no crystal seeding, which provides a nice demonstration of Frenkel's mechanistic model of phase separation in monodisperse, purely-repulsive hard spheres, where short-range vibrational entropy is increased by minimally perturbed hardness. }
+Additional simulations with 0\% crystal seeding were therefore performed at the metastable lines, comparing phase behavior for very hard (\(6kT\), \(B_2^* = 0.985\)) and the hardest (\(60kT\), \(B_2^* = 0.995\)) spheres.
+Spontaneous phase separation occurred for \(\phi \ge 0.54\) in the \(6kT\) system (Fig.~\ref{fig:panel_0seed_6kT}) and for \(\phi \ge 0.535\) in the \(60kT\) system (Fig.~\ref{fig:panel_0seed_60kT}).
+Eliminating crystal seeding narrowed the observable coexistence window, but at fixed seeding fraction of zero, increasing hardness broadened this range.
+It is gratifying to observe spontaneous, equilibrium phase separation in a colloidal simulation with no crystal seeding, a nice demonstration of Frenkel’s proposed mechanism of entropy-driven phase separation in monodisperse, purely repulsive hard spheres, where short-range vibrational entropy is enhanced by minimally perturbed particle hardness.